 State Bar Membership: Montana

-Professor Ciroli is an assistant public defender in Pittsburgh.
-He is in the Appeals unit of his office and practices before all courts in Pennsylvania as well as the United States Supreme Court.
-In addition to his duties as an assistant public defender, Professor Ciroli is the editor of The Defender, a newsletter produced for practitioners of criminal law in and around Pittsburgh.
-Prior to becoming an assistant public defender, Professor Ciroli was in-house counsel for a technology company and practiced in the areas of immigration, employment, contracts, government, and international law.
-Professor Ciroli has studied European constitutional law abroad at Trinity University in Dublin, Ireland, and Charles University in Prague, Czech Republic.
+Professor Ciroli has been with Concord since 2003.
+He is also senior litigation counsel for the Pittsburgh Housing Authority and practices before all courts in Pennsylvania as well as the United States Supreme Court.
+During his career, Professor Ciroli was also general counsel for an international IT company and an assistant public defender in Pittsburgh in the appeals unit.
+Professor Ciroli practices in the areas of criminal law, administrative law, immigration, employment, contracts, government, and international law.
+He also studied European constitutional law at Trinity University in Dublin, Ireland, and Charles University in Prague, Czech Republic.

 Education: BA, Duquesne University; JD, Capital University School of Law